Kushaldotel/taskmanagement/README.md

 /api/tasks/?search=task_keyword
 Description: Retrieves tasks that contain the specified keyword in the title or description.

+## Method to run test cases:

+In a new terminal run "docker-compose exec web python manage.py test"

 ## Additional Deployement in Aws can Look like